angadhn/MySite/_pages/index.md

 _[[This site]] belongs to  [[about|me]], [Angadh](https://www.sems.qmul.ac.uk/staff/a.nanjangud).
 It is an attempt to construct an aesthetic home for displaying my written wares._

 _As it’s with my physical home, I expect to be the most frequent visitor here- and so it’s for this reader’s satisfaction that this place is being tuned, over time.
-That said, the occasional visitor from the web might pop in, accidentally but more likely upon invitation.
+That said, the occasional visitor from the web might pop in, accidentally (but more likely upon invitation).
 For this reader, I recommend going through the [[essays|essays]], which are more fully formed thinkpieces.
-However, you might also wish to pick out one of the items that is top of mind or one a more recently updated notes- both of which are below._
+However, you might also wish to pick out one of the items that is top of mind or a more recently updated notes from below._

 _A [[all notes|complete archive of writing]] in [[this site]] is also available.
 I also maintain [another site](https://angadhn.com), which was my first attempt at creating an aesthetic digital home.
 Alas, it was an unfateful match as working with the overloaded [Academic Pages template site](https://academicpages.github.io/)  was no longer for me; I found it too painful to adapt or write on.
 That site will, however, continue to exist as a link to my online teaching resources, a list of which can also be seen [[My teaching content|here]]._